 Drop caps (one or more characters in a larger font at the beginning of a paragraph) are generally suitable only for a first paragraph style.
-You can predefine the properties in the Drop Caps tab of the Paragraph Style dialog.
+To define the properties of a drop cap, use the Drop Caps tab of the Paragraph Style dialog.